uchicago-CAPP30122-win-2022/proj-lamonty-python/proj-paper.md

 ### Team Members: Aditya (12332247), Ali (12273952), Wes (12324662) and Zander (12273788)

 ## Project Overview
 Our project enables exploration of various demographic, economic, and political features on federal government aid to counties after natural disasters in the U.S. We collect data from several government sources, including the Census Bureau and FEMA, to capture demographic, economic, and natural disaster measures.
-Our project includes a Plotly Dash interface where users can interact the data to explore the relationship between various demographic variables and FEMA aid provided to counties affected by natural disasters.
+Our project includes a Plotly Dash interface where users can interact with the data to explore the relationship between various demographic variables and FEMA aid provided to counties affected by natural disasters.

 ## Software Structure
 ```mermaid